NeuralVFX/llm-sandbox-unreal/README.md

 - Tools registered in `Code Cells` are instantly availible to the LLM
 - Tools added to `Content/Python/tools` are discovered on project restart
 #### To use:
-- Open a `Prmopt Cell`, Click 🛠️, and write a prompt!
+- Open a `Prompt Cell`, Click the 🛠️ icon to activate Unreal tools, and write a prompt!

 # Requirements